With the holidays around the corner and likely a lot of driving ahead

 •If your over 40-pound child is not mature enough to sit still while using a booster seat (i.e. he leans over to fight with a sibling, picks up dropped toys, hangs out the window, etc.,), then he his not ready for a booster seat.
 In this case you should look for a safety seat that has a 5-point harness and can accommodate a child weighing more than 40 pounds.

-Remember to keep safety first and foremost in your mind this summer and buckle up your family!
+Remember to keep safety first and foremost in your mind this holiday season and buckle up your family!
 Ask Patty always says, "When you're driving with your loved one remember you are carrying precious cargo!"